rafaellatado/my-wallet/README.md

 The **My Wallet API** is a back-end for financial management, allowing users to register income and expense transactions.

+## Technologies Used:

+- Node.js with Express.js

+- MongoDB (MongoDB Atlas)

+- JWT for authentication

+- Joi for data validation

+- Dotenv for environment variables

+- Render for deploy

 ## How to Test the API

 The API is hosted on Render and uses MongoDB Atlas as the database.